wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 So that you can gain hands-on experience, use the simulation Web application below.

 This app allows you to pick a number of cores and an a number of tasks to run on these cores.
-Try first with a single core running 5 tasks (ignore the "Ram Needed For Each Task" field, and leave the "Task GFlop" field at 100).
+Try first with a single core running 5 tasks (you can vary the tasks' amount of work by setting the "Task GFlop" field to any value, but it will not change the overall execution pattern).
 Take particular notice of the "Host Utilization" graph.
 Now try running a number of tasks and cores where the number of tasks does not evenly divide the number of cores.
 Looking at the host utilization graph again, now you will be able to see idle time for some of the cores (in pink).
-Whenever we can see that on the graph, we know that parallel efficiency is below 100%.
+Whenever we can see idle time on the graph, parallel efficiency is below 100%.

 <div class="ui accordion fluid app-ins">
   <div class="title">